soicho/soicho.github.io/_posts/2019-11-10-why-I-started-blogging.markdown

-As time goes by, I slowly but perfectly understand the concepts I learned, and I realized that way of studying was fit for me and very effective and successful in a long term in my life.
+As time went by, I slowly but deeply understood the concepts I learned in school, and I realized that way of studying was fit for me and very effective and successful in a long term in my life.

 Hum Hum.
 Introduction was long.(right, I need to explain why I am writing this post!! )